Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 TODO
 ----

+- [ ] Inverse logic in response: fill all results as flat and group them by resource type only if needed.
 - [ ] Update to remove features integrated in Omeka S v 3.1 and remove dead fixes for Omeka S beta.
 - [x] The override of a search query with "property" should be called even with "initialize = false" in the api.
 - [x] Remove distinction between advanced and basic form: they are just a list of elements.
+- [ ] Create advanced search form (in particular prepared select) only not used (add an option or argument?).
 - [ ] Simplify the form with https://docs.laminas.dev/laminas-form/v3/form-creation/creation-via-factory/
   and js, storing the whole form one time.
 See UserProfile too.
 - [ ] Normalize the url query with a true standard: Solr?
 Omeka S?, at the